 Having vacant positions with a waiting list will be eradicated by training sub-grantee staff about having a higher diversity of host agencies so that participants with unique skill-sets can more readily be placed.
-In addition, the lack of proper paperwork flow from intake to placement, which causes a backlog on the waiting list, will be alleviated with training during PY14.
+In addition, the lack of proper paperwork flow from intake to placement, which causes a backlog on the waiting list, will be alleviated with training during the next three (3) program years.